 4) Bui M, Lim N, Sijacic P, Liu Z. (2011) LEUNIG_HOMOLOG and LEUNIG Regulate Seed Mucilage Extrusion in Arabidopsis.
 J Integr Plant Biol.
 2011 Mar 1. doi: 10.1111/j.1744-7909.2011.01036.x.
 [Epub ahead of print]

 During his final 2 years of undergraduate studies, he worked in the lab of Dr. Andrew S Belmont.
 His first year was spent working alongside a graduate student assisting with his project, an RNAi-based screen in a Drosophila S2 cell line looking for any knockdowns that had an seeming effect on the structure of chromatin.
 After making sufficient progress with advancing his laboratory skills, he was awarded his own project aimed at understanding the nuclear phenotype resulting from the RNAi knockdown of the protein Supernumerary limbs (Slimb).
-Now working in the Dalal lab, he aims to further his background in cytology using AFM while gaining experience in both a biochemical approach, and in working with colorectal cancer cell lines.
+As a postdoctoral fellow in the Dalal lab Dr. Donlin-Asp worked to further his background in cytology, using AFM while gaining experience in both a biochemical approach and in working with colorectal cancer cell lines.

 Outside of lab, his interests are widespread and varied.
 One of which is an almost pathological love of all things associated with winter, which also includes explaining to people that Minnesota is not a frozen barren wasteland.
 Other interests include reading up on any of a variety of subjects (things from deep sea life, to historical events, to how a LCD TV works), hiking and camping, and religiously sleeping in on Sundays.